Meet the Experts

 Adam Rosenberg has been a strong advocate for social justice and a voice for those who cannot speak for themselves—especially abused children.
 He was the first male prosecutor to join the Domestic Violence Unit of the Baltimore City State’s Attorney’s Office, and later prosecuted hundreds of cases involving sex offenders, stalkers and predators, child pornographers, and violent abusers as a member of the Sex Offense Unit.
 Adam Rosenberg frequently testifies, lectures, conducts audits, and runs workshops for youth serving institutions on recognizing, responding to, and the importance of reporting sexual child abuse.
 Adam also consults, provides guidance, and gives presentations on the best practices of not for profits and child advocacy centers.
 Additionally, he frequently presents on building awareness and prevention of child abuse.

-Drew Fidler, LCSW-C, joined Baltimore Child Abuse Center as a Forensic Interviewer in September of 2012 and in April of 2015 was promoted to the position of Policy and Program Development Manager.
-As Policy and Program Development Manager, Drew works with youth-serving organizations to analyze their systems relating to protecting youth.
-She also assists organizations with conducting trainings and creating programs and policies.
+Drew Fidler, LCSW-C, joined Baltimore Child Abuse Center as a Forensic Interviewer in September of 2012 and in September of 2017 was promoted to the position of Director Community Outreach & Education.
+As the Director of Community Outreach & Education, Drew works with youth serving organizations to analyze their systems relating to protecting youth, conducts trainings, and creates programs for organizations.
+Additionally, Drew oversees the daily operations of the Community Outreach & Education Department.
 Drew has trained over 1,000 professionals on how to protect children and their own organization from incident.
-Additionally, Drew interviews child victims of crime in accordance with national Forensic Interviewing protocols and is proficient in several models.
+Drew has also received training from the Department of Justice in building organizational resiliency, and utilizes that to help train professionals on how to build resiliency.
 Prior to joining BCAC, Drew worked with at risk youth both in the United States and abroad, and held various supervisory roles including camp social worker for an overnight summer camp.
-Well aware of the risk of child abuse, Drew combines her experiences as a social worker and her work with youth-serving organizations in her role at BCAC.
-Drew received her Master’s in Social Work from New York University in 2010 and has a Bachelors in Psychology from Skidmore College in 2008.
+Well aware of the risk of child abuse, Drew combines her experiences as a social worker and in youth serving organizations in her role at BCAC.
+Drew received her Master’s in Social Work from New York University in 2010, has a Bachelors in Psychology from Skidmore College in 2008.

 BCAC trains professionals, youth-serving organizations, and community groups to protect themselves, their organizations, and the children in their care.